DaliusBeckjr/DaliusBeckjr/README.md

   * react, redux, typescript then next.js
 * looking to collaborate on projects
 * ask me about python and blogs
 * Fun Fact: love learning new things
+* My stack: Django, React, Redux, MySQL